kfeilich/FishTrackProcessing/README.md

 flat format in a specific directory with a specified file naming convention, with two points tracked from a lateral view video and a ventral view video, with pt 1 being the tip of the snout and pt2 being the tip of the caudal fin.
+It also assumes that you have a trial_info.csv file formatted as the one in my example data.
+You may need to modify the code depending on your species/needs, but I tried to make that obvious.

 ## Code example